corda/corda-docs/content/en/docs/cenm/1.3/workflow.md

 ## Adding workflow plugin

-The workflow plugin can be configured via config file.
+The workflow plugin can be configured via configuration file.

 For certificate signing request: